 - is it better to do quarterly payments or increase withholdings

-- how to pay estimated quarterly taxes
+- is it better to increase withholding oe pay estimated taxes

 Don't Miss: Credit Card Deals